obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a plugin.md

    npm run dev
    ```

-Notice that the plugin directory now has a `main.js` file that contains a compiled version of the plugin.
+Notice that the plugin directory now has a `main.ts` file that contains a compiled version of the plugin.

 ## Step 3: Enable the plugin